-Supported by the Department of Social Services and Multicultural NSW, We Are All Sydney (WAAS) is free a community leadership training program developed and presented by the NSW Jewish Board of Deputies for Sydney residents from diverse communities.
+We Are All Sydney (WAAS) is a free-of-charge community leadership training program developed and presented by the NSW Jewish Board of Deputies for Sydney residents from diverse communities.

-The aim of the three-month program is to equip emerging leaders from diverse communities with knowledge and skills in:
+The aim of the three-month program is to build capacity in emerging leaders and organisations from diverse communities in areas including:

 - Sydney demographics